Gene Kelly danced in the rain; we dodge it.

 For more insight, read the poetry of our September 2017 issue, particularly Tanner Bingaman, Graham Allen, and Niall Bourke.

-Rebecca Spicer — Art and Nonfiction Editor
+Rebecca Spicer — Co-Founder and Contributor

 Rebecca is Galway born, Michigan raised.
 She is currently living in Galway and trying not to go mad from the dreary winters.
 She has a BA and MA in writing.
 Maybe one day she’ll be able to earn enough to make those letters mean something but until then she divides her time between a 9-5 job and her writing.